-You’re likely to have chemotherapy before surgery if your doctor is recommending an operation to try to cure the cancer.
+You’re likely to have chemotherapy before surgery if you're going to have surgery aiming to cure the cancer.
 This is called neo adjuvant treatment.
 It aims to:

-- reduce the size of the cancer so it’s easier for the surgeon to remove
+- reduce the size of the cancer so it’s easier for your surgeon to remove

 - lower the risk of the cancer coming back